-After a gruelling 18 night schedule within just a month, the G1 Climax today reached its conclusion.
+After a grueling 18 night schedule within just a month, the G1 Climax final occurred.
 A Block entered its conclusion with just 3 men left in the running—Kazuchika Okada, Jay White and defending champion Kota Ibushi.
 A win for Jay White in the main event would put him in the finals, with Kota Ibushi needing a win over Taichi and a Switchblade loss to advance and Okada needing a win over Will Ospreay and a loss from Jay and Ibushi.

 Who made the finals?
 Let’s quickly take a look before getting to the closing night.

 Yota Tsuji beat Gabriel Kidd in 6:52 in the preliminary Young Lion showcase

 Even with his very strong G1 record in Sumo Hall (4-2 at the time), many expected Takahashi to lose here.
 But Yujiro finally got a win!
 Good for him

 Even if it was at the expense of Jeff Cobb (who’s had a very strong tournament), this was a feel-good moment of sorts after seeing the Tokyo Pimp get his backside handed to him by absolutely everyone in the field.